 Indiana Jones and the Temple of Doom (1984) Directed by Steven Speilberg.
 With Harrison Ford and Kate Capshaw.

-Fairing not quite so well, is ‘Indy-girl’, Kate Capshaw whose entire performance consists mostly of screaming and being a general irritation.
-One camp-fire comic set piece will have you reaching for the earplugs, as Capshaw looks to break a world record for the loudest and longest screams in scene.
-It’s a lot to endure, and unfortunately, similar moments are dotted all over the film.
+Fairing not quite so well, is ‘Indy-girl’, Kate Capshaw whose performance consists of reacting – mostly screaming and being a general irritation.
+One camp-fire comic set-piece will have you reaching for the earplugs, as Capshaw looks to out-Wray Fay for the loudest and longest screams in cinematic history.
+It’s a lot to endure and unfortunately, similar moments are dotted all over the film.

 Screams aside, Steven Speilberg manages to keep us invested, thanks in part to Ford’s irresistible charisma and the many genuine thrills.
 Of all the ‘Jones‘ films, Doom is most straight-up B-movie trash; the minecart chase, the nightclub dust up, tumbling over cliffs, the rope bridge standoff…it sometimes seems as though Spielberg, Lucas & co are in the mood to indulge themselves.

 So, while it features human sacrifice, child slaves, evil cults, voodoo dolls and chilled monkey brains, it’s never anything less than entertaining throughout with another rip-roaring John Williams musical score that once again seamlessly blends a variety of memorable themes.